 If you are moving to Germany, you will definitely want to stay in touch with your friends and family in the country or abroad.
-Indeed, telecommunications are now an essential part of everyday life, even for expats.
-And Germany is certainly no exception.
-Although Deutsche Telekom, which is the State telephone company, still monopolizes the telephony market for years and still owns most of the lines, the country has a developed telecommunications network which consists of several providers offering a wide range of services.
+Telecommunications are now an essential part of everyday life, especially for expats, and Germany is certainly no exception.
+Although Deutsche Telekom, which is the State telephone company, monopolised the telephony market for years and still owns most of the lines, the country has a developed telecommunications network which consists of many lost cost providers offering a wide range of services.

-You can choose between land lines and mobile phone, or both.
+You can choose between a landline and mobile phone, or both.
 However, make sure to choose the best plan according to your needs and budget.

 If you bring a phone from your home country, check compatibility in advance or consider purchasing a new one.
 In many cases it’s sufficient to just exchange the connection cable.
-Once your land line has been installed, your phone bill will be sent to you at the end of each month.
+Once your land line has been installed, your phone bill will be sent monthly.
 You are required to settle it within the next 14 days.
 Otherwise, your land line could be disconnected.
 An Einzugsermächtigung, an authorization for payment by direct debit is the most common payment method in Germany.

 Good to know: